 You are responsible for knowing and completing your degree requirements.
 You must follow policies and procedures of the School of Art, the College of Fine Arts and the University of Arizona.

-For prospective students, general Program Requirements can be viewed through the UA Academic Catalog website.
+For prospective students and alumni, general Program Requirements can be viewed through the UA Academic Catalog website.

 - Choose the General Catalog based on the academic year you entered the UA.